subvertnormality/mosaic/README.md

 ##### Random note

-This trig note introduces an element of random to your selected notes.
+This trig lock introduces an element of random to your selected notes.
 A value of 0 will leave the note unchanged.
 A value of 1 will randomly give your existing note or the note one higher in the scale.
 A value of 2 will randomly give your existing note, the note one higher in your selected scale, or the note one lower.
 A value of 3 will randomly select notes -1, 0, 1 or 2.
 A value of 4 will randomly select notes -2, -1, 0, 1 or 2.
 And so on.
 Use trig locks to really spice things up.
 These can be combined with random two's note trig locks.

 ##### Random two's note

-Similar to random note, this trig note introduces an element of random to your selected notes but restricts values to those divisible by two.
+Similar to random note, this trig lock introduces an element of random to your selected notes.
+The difference here is that two's note restricts values to those divisible by two.
 A value of 0 will leave the note unchanged.
 A value of 1 will randomly give your existing note or the note two higher in the scale.
 A value of 2 will randomly give your existing note, the note two higher in your selected scale, or the note two lower.
 A value of 3 will randomly select notes -2, 0, 2 or 4.
 A value of 4 will randomly select notes -4, -2, 0, 2 or 4.
 And so on.
 Use trig locks to really spice things up.
 These can be combined with random note trig locks.

 ### Song editor